WingCH/Logseq/pages/RepositoryProvider.md

         child: MaterialApp(home: NewCarPage()),
       );
   ```
-- 2. use `context` get Repository and inject to bloc as dependency
+- 2. use `context` get Repository and inject to bloc as dependency #BlocProvider

   ```dart
   Widget build(BuildContext context) {